-If you are suffering intermittent lack of power then this could possibly be down to a jammed Turbo VNT variable vane nozzle ring assembly.
+If you are suffering intermittent lack of power then this could possibly be due to a jammed Turbo VNT Variable Vane Nozzle Ring Assembly.

-When an engine is started cold, the vehicles ECU injects more fuel than that of a warm engine, this in turn in many respects means increased emissions and carbon..
-Carbon deposits cling to the internals of the Turbo exhaust housing including the nozzle ring.
-If cold starts are common like on short trips or if the car is used on stop start journeys like around town, then the Turbo will rarely get hot enough to burn off the carbon deposits.
-As the carbon continues to build up, the variable vane start to jam on the carbon, locking them in position.
-Once jammed in position the air fuel ratio will no longer be correct with the most common result being not enough air for the amount of fuel entering the engine, the result? overfuelling and MORE carbon build up!.
+When an engine is started cold, the vehicle's ECU injects more fuel than that of a warm engine, this in turn in many respects means increased emissions and carbon.
+Carbon deposits cling to the internals of the Turbo Exhaust Housing including the Nozzle Ring.
+If cold starts are common like on short trips or if the car is used on stop-start journeys, then the turbo will rarely get hot enough to burn off the carbon deposits.
+As the carbon continues to build up, the Variable Vanes start to jam on the carbon, locking them in position.
+Once jammed in position the air-fuel ratio will no longer be correct, with the most common result being not enough air for the amount of fuel entering the engine.
+The result?
+Overfuelling and MORE carbon build up!

-If caught early enough a good run on a motorway to get the engine nice and hot can cure the issue, in many cases the engine ECU will continue to go into limp mode.
+If caught early enough, a good run on a motorway to get the engine nice and hot can cure the issue; but in many cases the engine ECU will continue to go into limp mode.

 We can offer a cleaning service for this common problem to overcome this issue.

-Simply send your Turbocharger into ourselves where we will strip and assess unit.
-We will then strip the Variable vane nozzle ring into individual component form and clean and polish before assembling and calibrating before returning unit back to yourself.
-The cost? £60 plus vat and which includes delivery!
+Simply send your turbocharger to us where we will strip and assessthe unit.
+We will then strip the Variable Vane Nozzle Ring into individual component form and clean and polish before assembling and calibrating, before returning unit back to yourself.
+The cost? £60 plus VAT, which includes delivery!